-In 1922 Mary Guthrie founded the auxiliary movement.
-The formative years of the auxiliary saw the various groups support the hospital mainly through sewing articles of clothing and donating goods such as soap and eggs.
+In 1922, Mary Guthrie founded The Royal Children’s Hospital (RCH) Auxiliary movement.
+The formative years of the Auxiliaries saw the various groups support the hospital mainly through sewing articles of clothing and donating goods such as soap and eggs.

-Since their formation in 1922 the Auxiliaries have raised millions of dollars for the RCH and continue their tireless efforts today.
+Since their formation in 1922, the Auxiliaries have raised millions of dollars for the RCH and continue their tireless efforts today.

-This online exhibition is a selection of black and white photographs which showcase the two main services managed by the Auxiliaries within the old Parkville hospital: the canteen and the kiosk.
+This online exhibition is a selection of black and white photographs that showcase the two main services managed by the Auxiliaries within the old Parkville hospital: the canteen and the kiosk.
 Serving up malted milkshakes and hot meals to staff and visitors, the canteen offered a place to refuel, catch up and have a break.
 The canteen no longer exists today but these images highlight the dedication of the ladies serving up refreshments in their purple jackets.
-The kiosk started as a basic service offering children’s pyjamas and essentials for a stay in hospital, today the shop is called The Gratitude Hub and offers a wide variety of products.
+The kiosk started as a basic service offering children’s pyjamas and essentials for a stay in hospital; today the shop is called The Gratitude Hub and offers a wide variety of products.